zaiisao/Documentation/en/Audio Broadcast/start_live_web.md

 Pay attention to the following settings when joining the channel.

 - `token`: This is optional.
 Pass a token that identifies the role and privilege of the user if your project enables an app certificate.
 See [Use a token for authentication](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#use-a-token-for-authentication) for details.
-  - For testing, we recommend using a Temp Token generated in Dashboard.
+  - For testing, we recommend using a Temp Token generated in Console.
 See [Get a Temp Token](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#get-a-temporary-token).
   - For production, we recommend using a Token generated at your server.
 For how to generate a token, see [Token Security](https://docs.agora.io/en/Video/token_server).
 - `channel`: Channel name.
 A string within 64 bytes.
 - `uid`: The user ID should be unique in a channel.
 If you set the user ID as `null`, the Agora server assigns a user ID and returns it in the `onSuccess` callback.